Graphic by Kalyani Puthenpurayil

 Shimazaki knew how meaningful receiving a handwritten letter would be.
 When he was in college in the 1980s, he relied on letter writing as his main form of communication.

 During the 1970s and 1980s, any kind of document or forms of distant communication were usually sent through mail.
-Although phones were available, Shimazaki said that restrictions arose from using phones: Being aware that each minute on the phone would increase the amount of the phone bill which forced him to “talk quickly” and prevented him from “saying what [he] wanted.”
+Although phones were available, being aware that each minute on the phone would increase the amount of the phone bill forced him to “talk quickly” and prevented him from “saying what [he] wanted.”

 As letters were his main form of communication, Shimazaki reminisces sifting through the advertisements and bills in his mail and being excited to find a personal letter.
 In those times, the percentage of mail from family and friends among the junk mail reflected the quality of one’s relationships with their loved ones.